Health Care Professional Information

 Rose laurel, adelfa, rosenlorbeer, karavira

 Nerium oleander is an ornamental shrub native to northern Africa, the eastern Mediterranean basin and Southeast Asia.
 It is used in traditional medicine to treat hemorrhoids, ulcers, leprosy, and as an abortifacient.
 The leaf of Nerium oleander is poisonous because of oleandrin.
 This is a cardiac glycoside with structure and actions similar to those of digoxin.
 They both exert their effects by inhibiting membrane enzyme Na+, K+ -ATPase (1).
 However, most studies have been focused on the herb’s anticancer activities because of its apoptotic effects in various cancer cell lines (2) (3) (4) (5) (6) (7) (8).
-It also increases the sensitivity of PC-3 human prostate cells to radiotherapy (9) and reduces gentamycin toxicity (10).
-Oleandrin may also have neuroprotective activity (11).
+It also increases the sensitivity of PC-3 human prostate cells to radiotherapy (9) and reduces gentamycin toxicity (10) In other studies oleandrin demonstrated neuroprotective activity (11) and reduced infectivity of HIV virus (24).

 Anvirzel™ is not an approved cancer treatment in the United States.
 Until more data regarding its efficacy and toxicity are available, this product should not be used outside of clinical trials.